Your situation might look like this: Your organization understands the value of performance reviews, but has struggled to implement them.

 California-based security company Area 1 said implementing annual performance reviews turned out to be a great success, because implementing Lattice’s platform encouraged managers and employees to engage in the writing and submitting part of the review process.

 As a result, employees were eager to receive information about their performance review.
-However, they were even more eager to begin a feedback culture of continuous, regular feedback as opposed to waiting for an annual review for feedback.
-The annual performance review then served as a starting point for employees to establish goals to work towards in smaller amounts of time, which would be addressed in real-time feedback.
+However, they were even more eager to begin a feedback culture of continuous, regular feedback as opposed to waiting for an annual review and the review period for feedback.
+The annual performance review then served as a starting point for employees to set goals to work towards in smaller amounts of time, which would be addressed in real-time feedback on a regular basis.

 Annual reviews may be preferred by those who manage a lot of employees, since it can be difficult to keep up with multiple reviews per year with so many employees.

 Semiannual reviews are performed twice a year, ideally once at the beginning of the new year in January and again at the beginning of July.
-16 percent of companies prefer this type of performance review.
+16 percent of companies prefer this type of performance review process.

 Semiannual reviews allow for biyearly looks at an employee’s performance, sort of like a halfway check in.

 One of these semiannual reviews can be tied to compensation.
-Rather than the employee bringing up a raise or bonus, raises can be embedded into one of the review cycles, complete with ratings or designations to give managers a quantitative basis to compare performance.
+Rather than the employee bringing up a raise or bonus, salary increases can be embedded into one of the review cycles, complete with ratings or designations to give managers a quantitative basis to compare employee performance.
 That way, they can make the case for themselves as to why they deserve more compensation.

-The other semiannual review can be focused on development.
-This feedback will benefit the employee, in that it will focus on how they can improve their performance through giving and receiving feedback.
+The other semiannual review can be focused on employee development.
+This feedback will benefit the employee, in that it will focus on how they can continuously improve their job performance through giving and receiving feedback.

 Quarterly reviews are performed four times a year.
 Ideally, they’d follow the schedule based on each financial quarter.
 These are sometimes viewed as “performance snapshots” since they tend to focus on short-term goals.

 Quarterly reviews may benefit younger, rapidly growing organizations looking to make improvements in short amounts of time.
-Rather than doing a 360 review every time, these reviews can serve more as check-ins, and a way to get regularly scheduled feedback.
+Rather than doing review based in 360-degree feedback every time, these reviews can serve more as check-ins, and a way to get regularly scheduled feedback rather than a comprehensive performance evaluation.

 To supplement weekly reviews, Richmond-based computer software company Foster Made of about 20 to 30 employees introduced quarterly reviews to help employees get into the habit of receiving feedback.
 This company uses this model to help integrate feedback into their organizational culture.